56th/drops/README.md

 at the Chair of Numerical Mathematics at RWTH Aachen University.
 The discretization is based on special finite element methods (XFEM/CutFEM, traceFEM).

-Here you can find the models which are added by a research group at the University of Houston.
-You can find the list of related published papers in the of this page.
+Here you can find the models which were added by a research group at the University of Houston.
+Also there is a list of related published papers in the end of this page.

 ## How to build DROPS